AssetOrbit

 12. Government Savings Schemes (e.g., NSC, KVP)

-Government-backed savings schemes with fixed interest rates.
+Government-backed savings schemes with fixed interest rates are available.

 Pros: Government-backed, secure.